git/git.github.io/rev_news/drafts/edition-81.md

   by Lee Atchison on Info World.
-  * You can find various arguments for and against monorepos in Git Rev News editions [#4](https://git.github.io/rev_news/2015/06/03/edition-4/), [#9](https://git.github.io/rev_news/2015/11/11/edition-9/), [#47](https://git.github.io/rev_news/2019/01/23/edition-47/) (pros and cons), [#72](https://git.github.io/rev_news/2021/02/27/edition-72/), [#78](https://git.github.io/rev_news/2021/08/31/edition-78/), not counting articles about improving the performance of large repositories, like monorepos usually are.
+  * You can find various arguments for and against monorepos in Git Rev News editions [#4](https://git.github.io/rev_news/2015/06/03/edition-4/), [#9](https://git.github.io/rev_news/2015/11/11/edition-9/), [#47](https://git.github.io/rev_news/2019/01/23/edition-47/) (pros and cons), [#72](https://git.github.io/rev_news/2021/02/27/edition-72/), [#78](https://git.github.io/rev_news/2021/08/31/edition-78/), not counting articles about improving the performance of large repositories, which monorepos usually are.
 * [How to do pull request reviews](https://dev.to/mage_ai/how-to-do-pull-request-reviews-mm6) by Mage company on DEV.to.
 * [Git Rebase for Preventing Merge Commits](https://dev.to/jenc/git-rebase-for-preventing-merge-commits-2len)